catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

  +-----------------------+---------------------------------------------------------------------------------------------+

-Now we need to create a floating IP and point it to our virtual router IP using its port ID:
+Now you need to create a floating IP and point it to your virtual router IP using its port ID:

 .. code-block:: bash